princepoirier/capstone-weather/module-b.md

       border-radius: 0.25rem;
    }
    ```
+**Step 23: Write a class for active elements**<br />
-1. Write a class for `.active` elements that, when combined with `.btn` elements, will change the background colour slightly.
+Write a class for `.active` elements that, when combined with `.btn` elements, will change the background colour slightly.
 This will bring attention to the element being "active"
    ```css
    .btn.active {
       border-color: var(--col-a);
       font-weight: 700;
    }
    ```
+**Step 24: Write a logo rule**<br />
-1. Ensure the `.logo` has adequate spacing above and below to match the unit buttons:
+Ensure the `.logo` has adequate spacing above and below to match the unit buttons:
    ```css
    .logo {
      margin: 1rem 0;